lemocla/Which-way-is-up/README.md

     ![screenshot wave issues](documentation/testing/screenshots/wave_braintree_errors.png)

-    Since these fields displayed in an iframe and after trying to add additional options such as 'internalLabel', the errors remained and the developer decided to keep the scripts as they are.
+    Since these fields displayed in an iframe and after trying to add additional options such as 'internalLabel', the errors still remained and the developer kept the initial setting.

   - ### **Interesting issues and known bugs**

     - #### **Context processor and all auth template**

-      As the newsletter form is rendered in the base template and accessible across the website, it was put in a context processor.
-At first return if post request is get, which must have override functionalities within all auth and as the result, if there were any errors in the login or whilst registering - it would throw a NoneType error.
-The solution was to remove if request is get & also renaming file - to make sure - it doesn’t override allauth functionalities
+      As the newsletter form is rendered in the base template and accessible across the website, it was put into a context processor.
+      At first return, as a condition looked whether the request is get seemed to have interferred with functionalities within all auth and as the result, if there were any errors in the login or whilst registering - it would throw a NoneType error.
+The solution was to remove "if request is get" & also renaming file - to make sure - it doesn’t override allauth functionalities

     - #### **Display crispy form in two columns - profile**

       One of the issue was to render to profile form in two column using the crispy form functionalities.
-At first two form, but that would have created issues with the post action.
-So used crispy layout to design the form in the backend.
+At first the developer used two forms, but that would have created issues with the post action, so crispy layout to design the form in the backend.

     - #### **Beautifying code and if statement in form input attribute** The developer had to be careful checking for django template variable being cut-off when beatufifying the code and causing errors when running the application.